- Home

 Not many people are likely to rank lying on their stomach as one of the most comfortable sleeping positions.

-While it can be a good position for preventing snoring and sleep apnea, the benefits don’t stretch much further than that.
+While it can prevent snoring and sleep apnea, the benefits don’t stretch much further.

 Unfortunately, sleeping on your stomach can cause unnecessary strain on your muscles and joints, potentially causing neck, jaw, and back pain.
 If you’ve been waking up from lying on your front a bit sore and tired recently, this could be why.

-Research shows that sleeping on your stomach can also worsen symptoms of temporomandibular joint syndrome because it encourages teeth grinding and increases pressure on the head, neck, and jaw.
+Research shows that sleeping on your stomach can also worsen symptoms of temporomandibular joint syndrome, as it encourages teeth grinding and increases pressure on the head, neck, and jaw.

 3. Lying flat on your back